ociswap/radix-event-stream/README.md

 );
 ```

-Note that you can also register new handlers inside other handlers.
-This is necessary when a new component is instantiated, for example.
+Note that you can also register new handlers inside a handler.
+This is necessary when a new component is instantiated, to register handlers for that component.

 ### Step 5: Pick a source.